-Delivering quality translations in all requested language combinations within the agreed deadlines: this is the challenge we take up every day at the Translation Centre.
-Over the years, we have optimised our translation workflow to ensure that requests are handled as smoothly as possible.
+Delivering high-quality translations in all requested language combinations by the agreed deadlines: this is the challenge we meet every day at the Translation Centre.
+Over the years, we have optimised our translation workflow to ensure that requests are dealt with as smoothly as possible.
 Here are the different steps in our workflow, from handling incoming requests to delivery and client feedback:

 1. Incoming requests

-WMS ensures that there are no layout issues with the original source files, collects the relevant reference material, retrieves the re-usable content from translation memories and provides all working files and linguistic and terminological resources.
+WMS ensures that there are no layout issues with the original source files, collects the relevant reference material, retrieves the reusable content from translation memories and provides all working files and the linguistic and terminological resources.

-Once the pre-processing stage is complete, and depending to the results obtained, WMS decides whether the work should be assigned to the qualified in-house translators or outsourced to the Centre’s network of specialised freelance translators.
+Once the pre-processing stage is complete – and depending on the results obtained – WMS decides whether the work should be assigned to in‑house translators or outsourced to the Centre’s network of specialised freelance translators.
 WMS assigns jobs to translators according to their specialisation, skills and mother tongue.
-The outsourcing criteria taken into account include the internal workload, the degree of confidentiality, the subject matter and the length of the document.
-If a document is outsourced, WMS can rely on the relevant framework contracts agreed with external providers and can also call on specific freelance contractors, depending on the subject matter and language combination.
+The outsourcing criteria include the in‑house workload, degree of confidentiality, subject matter and document length.
+If a document is outsourced, WMS can rely on the relevant framework contracts agreed with external providers and can also call on specific freelance contractors, depending on the topic and language combination.

 All the technical aspects of documents processed by freelance translators are checked by WMS.

-All outsourced documents are revised by our in-house translators, who are required to fill in an assessment sheet on the quality of the work provided by the freelancer, in accordance with the terms of the framework contracts and the general conditions the Translation Centre for language services.
-All in-house translations are cross-checked by another translator within the relevant language team.
+All documents are quality‑controlled by the Centre’s in-house translators.
+Outsourced translations are revised by our in-house translators, who are required to fill in an assessment sheet on the quality of the freelancer's work, in accordance with the terms of the framework contracts and the Centre’s general conditions for language services.
+In-house translations are cross-checked by another translator within the relevant language group.

-WMS checks the documents for completeness and adjusts the layout, where necessary.
-In a similar manner, files to be delivered to clients through web uploads are verified (completeness and display checks), rectified and uploaded by WMS.
+WMS checks the documents for completeness and adjusts the layout where necessary.
+Similarly, files to be delivered to clients through web uploads are verified for completeness and display checks, corrected and uploaded by WMS.

 WMS ensures that the document is delivered to the client by the agreed deadline.